RobRR/shamrock-rovers-v-derry-city-prediction/README.md

 ### 📋 Note on model parameters

 A time-decay factor was intentionally omitted from this run.
-Because the 2026 League of Ireland season only kicked off in February – with just 106 of the 180 total games played to date – the sample size is fresh enough that artificially discounting early-season data would introduce unnecessary noise rather than predictive signal.
+Because the 2026 League of Ireland season only kicked off in February – with just 106 of the 180 total games played to date – the sample size is fresh enough that artificially discounting early season data would introduce unnecessary noise rather than predictive signal.